 Finally, once a tribunal finds in the favour of the investor, the respondent owes the investor a certain amount in the size of the damages award.
-The respondent owes the investor this amount from the date of assessment until the moment when the investor is finally compensated; namely, the moment when the respondent pays the investor the full amount of the damages award.
+The respondent owes the investor this amount from the date of assessment until the moment when the investor is finally compensated (i.e., the moment when the respondent pays the investor the full amount of the damages award).

-Pre-award interest only arises if the date of award is later than the date of assessment.
+Pre-award interest arises only if the date of award is later than the date of assessment.
 Under the ex post approach, therefore, there is in principle no issue of determining pre-award interest.20 However, this distinction is a formal one because under the ex post approach, the issue of historical damages must be dealt with.
-Here, our discussion will focus on the ex ante approach.
+Here, our discussion focuses on the ex ante approach.

-Different pre-award interest rates can have a very significant impact on damages awards.
-As an example, suppose that damages as at the date of assessment are US$100 million, and the date of the award is 10 years later.
-Adding on pre-award interest at 3 per cent per annum would give an award of US$134 million, while at 6 per cent per annum the figure would be US$179 million and at 9 per cent it would be US$237 million (in the last case the interest would be greater than the pre-interest damages).
+Different pre-award interest rates can have a very significant effect on damages awards.
+As an example, suppose that damages as at the date of assessment are US$100 million and the date of the award is 10 years later.
+Adding on pre-award interest at 3 per cent per annum would give an award of US$134 million; at 6 per cent per annum the figure would be US$179 million and at 9 per cent it would be US$237 million (in the last case the interest would be greater than the pre-interest damages).

 From a legal perspective, a number of factors may determine or influence the choice of a pre-award interest rate.
 For the specific case of investment treaty arbitration, different bilateral investment treaties (BITs) give rise to different principles for the determination of pre-award interest rates.
 For example, the BIT between the Netherlands and Egypt defines just compensation as including 'interest at a normal commercial rate until the date of payment' (without further specification of the meaning of a 'normal' commercial rate).21 The BIT between Georgia and Kazakhstan specifies that compensation for expropriation should include 'interest at the London Inter-Bank Offered Rate (LIBOR)'.22

 - If the investor had debt (or was going to incur debt after the date of assessment), it could have used some or all of these sums to reduce existing debt or avoid falling into new debt.
-In that case, the pre-award interest relating to these funds corresponds to the rate on the debt that the investor could or would have avoided – most likely, its most expensive debt (or if where the investor was going to incur debt after the date of assessment, the rate at which it would be able to secure this new financing).
+In that case, the pre-award interest on these funds corresponds to the rate on the debt that the investor could or would have avoided – most likely, its most expensive debt (or, if the investor was going to incur debt after the date of assessment, the rate at which it would be able to secure this new financing).

 - If the investor did not have (and would not have incurred) debt, the investor would have either kept the money in interest-bearing deposits at the commercial deposit rates in place at the time, or it would have found an alternative use for the money, such as investing it in alternative projects.

-- With respect to alternative uses, the investor could either have invested the money in its own business or into any alternative investment.
+- With respect to alternative uses, the investor could have invested the money in either its own business or any alternative investment.

-The 'correct' approach among the ones listed above is likely a matter of law, and may also depend on the level of proof an investor is able to provide to the arbitral tribunal.
-However, if a principle based upon the investor's alternative use of the damages amount is applied, the investor would have chosen the alternative use that would have maximised its financial position and, if employing the money for a new investment, would have made the investor better off than reducing its debt.
+The 'correct' approach of those listed above is likely to be a matter of law, and may also depend on the level of proof an investor is able to provide to the arbitral tribunal.
+However, if a principle based on the investor's alternative use of the damages amount is applied, the investor would have chosen the alternative use that would have maximised its financial position and, if employing the money for a new investment, would have made the investor better off than reducing its debt.

 1 Ruxandra Ciupagea is a senior vice president and Boaz Moselle is an executive vice president at Compass Lexecon.